literalplus/weirdgrenade/README.md

 weirdgrenade
 ============

-A weird plugin which allows players to craft weird grenades an throw them (creating an explosion).
+A weird plugin which allows players to craft weird grenades and throw them (creating an explosion).
 No longer actively maintained, could still work though.

 Compilation
 ===========